-Problems which cause changes in the shape and size of thyroid usually do NOT cause problems with the production of thyroid hormone.
+Problems that cause changes in the shape and size of the thyroid usually do NOT cause problems with the production of thyroid hormone.

 This is important because the symptoms associated with dysregulated thyroid hormone production are often profound and easy to identify.

-Instead, disorders to the shape and size usually are asymptomatic.
+Instead, disorders of the shape and size usually are asymptomatic.